8 Times When You Should Probably Still Use Cash

 Cash or credit?

-In fact, studies show you will spend 12 to 18 percent less when using cash instead of a card, he says.
-Though there are some things you should always buy with a credit card, when using a debit or credit card, you don’t visualize how much you’ve spent at the end of the day, says Saranya Ramanathan, personal finance blogger at onefinewallet.com.
+Though there are some things you should always buy with a credit card, when using a card, you don’t visualize how much you’ve spent at the end of the day, says Saranya Ramanathan, personal finance blogger at onefinewallet.com.
 “It’s different with cash.
 You see dollars turning into cents right in front of your eyes, and this avoids unnecessary expenditure.
 Using cash is more of a mind trick to stop over-spending,” Ramanathan says.
 So while many of us are opting to use cards-only these days, there are a few times when you should probably still pull some cash from the ATM.
 Don’t miss more psychology tricks to spend less while you’re shopping.

 You spend less money when you use cash.
 This is because you literally have to watch how much you are spending, Friedmann says, which makes it one of the best creative ways to save money.
 Credit cards allow you to avoid facing the reality of how much you are spending.
 Thus, you’re more likely to splurge on impulse purchases that are outside of your budget and spending limit, she notes.
 And, this visual of accumulating cash may make you become more resourceful about planning for the future.